nicholaspung/portfolio2/content/blog/your-toolbox/index.md

 ## Background

-I had been using Habitica as my habit tracker for quite some time, but I got sick of the extra pop-ups and gaming aspects of the application as I didn't use those features.
+I had been using [Habitica](https://habitica.com/) as my habit tracker for quite some time, but I got became tired of the extra pop-ups and gaming aspects of the application as I didn't use those features.
 When I decided to pursue programming, one of my goals was to build applications that I would use for myself, and re-building a Habitica clone that only had the features I would use was a great start.

 ## What I Did